WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ## Series Introduction: Overload and how Wallaroo mitigates overload

-This is the first of a pair of Wallaroo Labs blog articles about overload.
+This is the first of a pair of Wallaroo Labs articles about overload.
 Here's a sketch of the series.

 1. Part one presents a brief overview of queueing networks and what